The ultimate guide to social listening [with case studies]

 4. Use social media listening for customer engagement

 These days, more brands than ever are engaging in online conversations with their fans and clients.
 Once a user posts something on the Internet that is related to either a brand or an entire industry, social media managers are there to interact with the audience.

 This is a great way to increase customer engagement on the Internet, extend your online reach and win over your audience.
 If your response is timely, intelligent and humorous yet consistent with your brand image (you should not be making jokes if your company’s profile is very formal), you can easily grab your audience’s attention.

 Uber or Stabucks..
 You should have engaged with this lovely customer, but you left them wainting for your response.

 5. Access customer insights

 Today’s consumers are more open to sharing their opinions and reviews about the products or services that they use (or maybe they just have more avenues of doing so now).

-Naturally, the easiest way to share is on the Internet, where users can post about their experiences using different products and brands — and automatically share these posts with a great deal of other consumers.
+Naturally, the easiest way to share is on the Internet, where users can post about their experiences using different products and brands — and automatically share these posts with many other consumers.
 Frequently, this is also where users provide candid suggestions and feedback on these goods and services.
 The Internet is a powerful source of valuable customer insights.

 Collaborating with social media influencers can bring you measurable results.
 Of course, it’s best to work with influencers who are genuinely interested in your company or its value proposition.